GRAB: A Challenging GRaph Analysis Benchmark for Large Multimodal Models: Conclusions

 \section{Conclusions}

-We introduce GRAB, a GRaph Analysis Benchmark for LMMs.
+We introduce GRAB, a GRaph Analysis Benchmark for LMMs featuring five tasks covering a diverse range of graph configurations and settings.
 We leverage synthetic data generation to create high-quality, difficult questions that prove challenging for frontier LMMs, with the best-performing model attaining a score of \highscore\%.
-On GRAB, we evaluate a suite of \nlmmsevaluated closed and open-source models, attaining a broad profile of the abilities of the current generation of LMMs.
-During inference, we prompt the models using lightweight prompts with clear output format instructions and assess answer correctness by comparing the output string with the ground truth.
-This approach jointly assesses the abilities of models to perform the GRAB reasoning tasks and reliably follow output instructions, enabling straightforward evaluation without the need for human or automatic evaluation using LLMs.
-A consequence of this harsh evaluation protocol is that some models commonly regarded as `frontier' -- that are prone to verbose generation -- perform relatively poorly.
-We directly compare performance results using exact matching evaluation with automatic LLM evaluation and find little difference, suggesting most current models are able to sufficiently follow output instructions, and therefore validating exact matching as a suitable evaluation protocol.
-Additionally, we conduct a series of studies revealing the categories the models struggle with and the impact of different question types.
-We release our dataset and evaluation codebase for the community to use and hope our work encourages research towards the next generations of LMMs.
+On GRAB, we evaluate \nlmmsevaluated closed and open-source models, attaining a broad profile of the abilities of the current generation of LMMs.
+During inference, we use lightweight prompts with clear output format instructions and assess answer correctness by exact string matching.
+This approach jointly assesses the abilities of models to perform both the visual perception and reasoning in our tasks and reliably follow output instructions.
+We find little difference in performance using exact matching evaluation vs. automatic LLM evaluation, suggesting most current models can sufficiently follow output instructions, validating exact matching as a suitable evaluation protocol.
+We also curate a lightweight GRAB-Lite question set designed to evaluate reasoning models.
+Finally, we conduct studies revealing the categories and splits the models struggle with, and the impacts of different question types and plotting libraries.
+We release our datasets along with generation and evaluation code for the community to use and hope our work encourages research towards the next generations of LMMs.